Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Survival rates at 5 years, unrelated to annotation factors, were found to be the following:

-When each annotation factor was examined separately, regardless of the PRETEXT group or other annotation factors present in each patient, the 5-year OS rates were found to be the following:
+When each annotation factor was examined separately, regardless of the PRETEXT group or other annotation factors, the 5-year OS rates were found to be the following:

 For more information about PRETEXT grouping and annotation factors, see the PRETEXT and POSTTEXT Group Definitions section.